 Red Dead Redemption 2 is many things.
 One of the most graphically demanding games, another contender of best looking game of all time, and arguably one of the best games of all time full stop.
 But staying on topic, the graphics in RDR2 can be truly breathtaking, even seeming well ahead of its time despite not having ray tracing.
 The game features some of the most stunning, life-like outdoor environments seen in a video game to date, including some very immersive weather effects.

-At 1440p or 4K ultra settings, good luck getting 60FPS.
-Even 60FPS at 1080p will be a struggle for most GPUs on the market.
+At 1440p or 4K ultra settings, you'll need to pack serious GPU power to stay above 60FPS.
+Even 60FPS at 1080p will be a struggle for many GPUs on the market.
 You can also throw some visual mods to the mix if you feel like punishing your graphics card even further, which lifts the visuals from mighty good to mesmerizing, and possibly the closest thing you can get to photorealism right now.